surfaceowl-ai/python_visualizations/README.md

 ### Objectives
 Understand why effective visualizations are important

-Touch on the grammar of graphics and how to choose the right visual approach
+Learn about the grammar of graphics and how to choose the right visual approach

+Get a snapshot of the python visualization universe

-Learn about the matplotlib library and do some live coding
+Foundation - learn about matplotlib, understand core use cases & pitfalls + ways to make it better, do some live coding

-Learn about the bokeh library and understand
+Future - Learn about the bokeh library, understand advantages, learn about interactive visualizations, even more live coding

 ### effective visualizations
 charles minard - march to moscow